-I am a PhD student in the Department of Communication Studies at the University of Michigan, Ann Arbor, USA.
+I am a PhD candidate in the Department of Communication Studies at the University of Michigan, Ann Arbor, USA.
 I am also closely involved with the Global Media Studies Initiative (GMSI) here at Michigan.
-I am advised by Prof. Aswin Punathambekar.

 My research is primarily focused on how technology and culture intertwine to transform what it means to do politics today.

 So far, I’ve attempted to answer this question by focusing on the circulation of various forms of political speech online and offline, and the implications of such circulation on the formation of new public cultures in South Asia.
 I’ve been particularly interested in cases that lie at the intersection of cultural politics, state-citizen relations, and algorithmic media.

 - the use of Photoshop to make claims about global standing in posters and banners during elections in Tamilnadu, India

 - the evolution of the online video industry in India and how imaginations of ‘data’ are reshaping cultural work

 - how a catchy film song can serve as a sonic cue for new modes of political participation

 My work combines media and cultural studies, and science and technology studies (STS) approaches.